Skip to main content

 Firearms, purchase of a firearm with intent to deliver to another person who is prohibited by federal or state law from possessing considered a crime, penalties, Sec.
 13A-11-58.1 am'd.

-This bill would make it a crime for a person to knowingly purchase or attempt to purchase a firearm with the intent to deliver that firearm to another person who is prohibited by federal or state law from possessing a firearm, and would provide criminal penalties.
+• Creates a new offense under 13A-11-58.1: knowingly purchase or attempt to purchase a firearm with the intent to deliver it to a person prohibited from possessing a firearm.

 Subjects